SSWConsulting/SSW.Rules.Content/rules/co-creation-patterns/rule.md

 Co-creation patterns can take several forms:

-1. **Pair-programming**: starting, reviewing and finishing a change together
+1. **Pair-programming**: Starting, reviewing and finishing a change together
-2. **Mob-programming**: working in a small group, that collectively has all skills required
+2. **Mob-programming**: Working in a small group, that collectively has all skills required

 ### Co-authoring